 - Inspiring People

-- Catalyse the development of new wilderness areas through restoration.
+- Stimulate the development of new Wilderness areas through restoration.

-The EU Member States were invited to exchange ‘best practices’ in managing wilderness, develop a code of conduct for tourism in wilderness areas, and to ensure the best protection of wilderness areas.
-In February 2009, the Wild Europe Initiative (WEI) started a collaborative effort to promote the wilderness concept amongst several European nature conservation organizations, such as PAN Parks, EUROPARC, WWF, BirdLife International, IUCN, UNESCO, Institute for European Environmental Policy (IEEP), European Centre for Nature Conservation (ECNC), Rewilding Europe, and including personnel from the European Commission and the Council of Europe.
+The EU Member States were invited to exchange ‘best practices’ in managing Wilderness, develop a code of conduct for tourism in Wilderness areas, and ensure the best protection of Wilderness areas.
+In February 2009, the Wild Europe Initiative (WEI) started a collaborative effort to promote the Wilderness concept amongst several European nature conservation organisations, such as PAN Parks, EUROPARC, WWF, BirdLife International, IUCN, UNESCO, Institute for European Environmental Policy (IEEP), European Centre for Nature Conservation (ECNC), and Rewilding Europe, alongside the involvement of personnel from the European Commission and the Council of Europe.

 In May 2009, more than 230 representatives met in Prague at the “Conference on Wilderness and Large Natural Habitat Areas”.
-A key outcome was the “Message from Prague”, which contained 24 recommendations from the participants on policy, research, awareness raising, and partnerships concerning wilderness.
-A definition of wilderness had been formulated for the Conference, and the Wilderness Working Group (WWG) generated a first draft paper: the “Discussion Draft: A Working Definition of European Wilderness and Wild Areas“ .
-Leading up to the WILD10 Conference in Salamanca in 2013, the feedback of several members of the WWG, NGOs, and Government organisations plus the practical experience gathered during the first applications of these criteria in several test sites, led to an update of the criteria.
-This was especially needed since Germany developed an alternative definition to meets its objective of dedicating 2% of the landmass as wilderness.
-In addition Scandinavian countries as well as Scotland among others had difficulties implementing identifying wilderness areas meeting the WEI criteria.
+A key outcome was the “Message from Prague”, which contained 24 recommendations from the participants on policy, research, awareness raising, and partnerships concerning Wilderness.
+A definition of Wilderness had been formulated for the Conference, and the Wilderness Working Group (WWG) generated a first draft paper: the “Discussion Draft: A Working Definition of European Wilderness and Wild Areas“.
+In the run up to the WILD10 Conference in Salamanca in 2013, the feedback of several members of the WWG, NGOs, and government organisations, plus the practical experience gathered during the initial application of these criteria in several test sites, led to an update of the criteria.
+This was especially needed as Germany had developed an alternative definition to meets its objective of dedicating 2% of the landmass as Wilderness.
+In addition, Scandinavian countries, as well as Scotland, amongst others had difficulties implementing and identifying Wilderness areas meeting the WEI criteria.